Botanical Readiness logo: triannual map

 The publications so far have been given the facade of a dual-45-single audio magazine with a lengthy gatefold/foldout.

-For this spring, and eventually fall
+For this fall, and eventually next spring

 My initial inspiration: